ScottWe/solidity-1/tutorials/6_comp_invars.md

 `bids[3]` was assigned to a value larger than the maximum bid.
 Clearly, this assignment is not feasible.

-### Attempt Two: A Refined Invariant
+### Attempt Two: A Refined Compositional Invariant

 From the above analysis, we can see that the counterexample was spurious.
 Let's try to refine our compositional invariant given this trace.
 Perhaps we can do this with a linear relationship between `bids[3]` and one of the program variables.
 The obvious candidate is `bids[3] <= maxBid`.
 As `address(3)` corresponds to an arbitrary client, it is likely that our invariant generalizes to all clients.
-This gives us the new predicate shown below.
+This gives us the new candidate shown below.
 The loop equates to checking `bids[i] <= maxBid` for each client in the neighbourhood.

 ```cpp